tth030/SM_ESR_isostasy/README.md

 This repository contains a collection of [Jupyter notebooks](#jupyter-notebooks) and [datasets](#datasets) as supplement of the following research paper:

 - Theunissen, T., Huismans, R.S., Lu, G. and Riel, N. Relative continent/mid-ocean ridge elevation: a reference case for isostasy in geodynamics.
-Earth-Science Reviews (Under preparation, submission december 2021)
+Earth-Science Reviews (Submission January 2022)

 ***Please cite the source when using these data.***